 Not every type of data though.
 Only the Safari bookmarks and browsing history, calendars, files, reminders and contacts etc. Maybe the Safari browsing history isn’t very pleasant for you to exhibit, but no one feels ashamed to get their beyond-classified bookmarks back; in utmost secrecy of course.

-Steps to Recover iCloud Files on iPhone or iPad
+8 Steps to Recover Data from iCloud on iPhone or iPad

 So if you are willing to get your iCloud backups restored to your iOS or MacOS device, following are the steps to resort to.